sen-team8/worklogs/Nidhi.md

 - [x] Added the section of functionality in the outline of testing that we performed.
 - [x] Helped to prepare the presentation slides
 - [x] Got the letter signed from Prof. Pillutla
+- [x] Added sections of the deployment plan